John Eichinger: Murders

-On July 6, 1999, Eichinger, donning a pair of rubber gloves and carrying a large knife under his jacket, went to Still's home in Bridgeport to confess his feelings towards her.
+On July 6, 1999, Eichinger, donning a pair of rubber gloves and carrying a large knife under his jacket, went to Jennifer Still's home in Bridgeport to confess his feelings towards her.
 To his dismay, she rejected his advances, stating that she would not leave her fiancé.
 Enraged by her rejection, Eichinger pulled out the knife and repeatedly stabbed her, ultimately cutting her throat before leaving the house.
 In the subsequent investigations, police questioned Still's boyfriend and friends, including Eichinger, who claimed that he had been in New Jersey at the time of the murders.
 In an attempt to ward the police off his trail, he claimed that two other Dungeons & Dragons players might have information about the murder, with one being heavily involved in Wicca.
 As the investigators had no evidence to connect him with the murder at the time, they focused on the players mentioned by Eichinger, until a DNA swab proved that they were innocent.

 After the murder, Eichinger stored the bloodied knife, clothing, and rubber gloves he had worn on the day of the murder in his room as a keepsake to remind him of the killing.
 For the next five years, when Halloween came about, he would take out the knife and don a mask of Ghostface from the horror franchise Scream, and would go out trick-or-treating with them.
-Around 2003, he moved to his parent's new home in Somers Point, New Jersey, where he transferred to work at a local Acme supermarket.
+Around 2003, he moved to his parents' new home in Somers Point, New Jersey, where he transferred to work at a local Acme supermarket.

-On March 25, 2005, Greaves ordered some purple flowers for her upcoming birthday and arranged for Eichinger to deliver them at her home in King of Prussia.
-Bringing the knife with him, Eichinger went to the house and confessed his feelings for Greaves.
+On March 25, 2005, Heather Greaves ordered some purple flowers for her upcoming birthday and arranged for Eichinger to deliver them at her home in King of Prussia.
+Bringing the knife and rubber gloves with him, Eichinger went to the house and confessed his feelings for Greaves.
 After being rejected again, he pulled out the knife and started stabbing her before finishing her off by slitting her throat.
 The act was noticed by Greaves' 21-year-old sister Lisa and 3-year-old daughter, Avery, who were in at the house at the time.
 Unwilling to leave any witnesses, Eichinger went to the bathroom and stabbed Lisa to death before catching up to Avery in the hallway and killing her.
 He then started walking back to his car, where a neighbor of Greaves' observed him with bloodied clothes and a rag tied around his hand.
 The Greaves' father discovered the victims' bodies when he returned home from work.